Schinizer/kshootmaniasdvx/README.md

 2. Download the FX tracks and No FX tracks from the links (Youtube)
 ![Reference](http://schinizer.github.io/kshootmaniasdvx/githubTutorials/SongDownload.png)
 If you do not have a downloader, you can try using [Clip Converter](http://www.clipconverter.cc/) or [4k Video Downloader](https://www.4kdownload.com/products/product-videodownloader).
-To prevent more re-encoding, download the sound as `.aac` or `.m4a` and process them.
+To prevent more re-encoding, download the sound as `.aac` or `.m4a`, then process them.
 `Disclaimer: I am not afflicated with either products.
 Feel free to use them as you like`
-3. Trim the tracks, offseting them if required and save them into `.ogg` format
+3. Trim the tracks, offseting them if required and save them into `.ogg` format (Repo only takes `.ogg`)
 4. Rename the FX track `<diffculty>.ogg`
   * Novice charts `nov.ogg`
   * Advanced charts `adv.ogg`